 We have partnered with the Royal Tasmanian Botanical Gardens to help achieve their urgent goal to map and collect seeds along Tasmania's beloved and precious Overland Track.

 Recent drier summers and fires in Tasmania's alpine regions have created a critical and pressing need to accurately map the flora and collect seeds along our precious Overland Track.
 Collecting is made more difficult by remote locations.

-James Wood of the Royal Tasmanian Botanical Gardens and his seed collecting partner, Tim Rudman, have analysed their seed collection data and this is an ideal time of the year for Tasmania's Seedbank Program to secure good high-quality seed collections to protect vulnerable and threatened species.
+James Wood of the Royal Tasmanian Botanical Gardens and his seed collecting partner, Tim Rudman, have analysed their seed collection data and this is the next ideal time for Tasmania's Seedbank Program to secure good high-quality seed collections to protect vulnerable and threatened species.